The pandemic has made us reevaluate our homes and needs, particularly for those of us...

 If you have watched my shows, you know that I am a big supporter of technologies and products that are long term solutions for homeowners.
 I am seeing more and more builders moving towards Net Zero energy homes, and solar power is a big part of that.
-I think solar energy is a smart investment for homeowners.
+I think solar energy and home batteriesare smart investments for homeowners.

 Solar Energy isn’t a Trend

 One of my partner builders (Effect Home Builders) recently built an off the grid office in Edmonton.
-It features some of the latest in green technology and incorporates everything from solar panels to BASF’s HP+ wall wall system and triple pane windows.
+It features some of the latest in green technology and incorporates everything from solar panels to triple pane windows.
 And it looks good.
 You can read more about the most energy efficient office in Edmonton here.

 The Demand for Solar Panels

 I recently asked homeowners on Twitter what they would spend their money on if they had 20k.
 It was exciting for me to see many people respond with “solar panels”.
 Clearly there is a desire to go off the grid, but many people are intimidated or confused about the process.
 Here are some common questions people ask me about solar panels:

 - Don’t I need to budget for a new roof as well?
 No. Most solar projects are retrofitted to existing structures, so don’t think that solar panels are for new builds only.
 The majority of solar panels are installed on existing homes.

 - How do I know if my roof is a good candidate for solar panels?
 The best homes for solar panel installation have significant southern exposure and minimal shade, which could also include east-west facing roofs that are clear of tree cover .
 EnergyPal has developed an online system that identifies the best solar fit for your home.
 More on EnergyPal below.

 - Will solar panels actually pay off in the long run?
 Solar panels can harness more energy than you need to power your home.
 Some municipalities even offer a buyback program for solar energy.
 Look into rebates and programs offered by your province or state – you never know where it might pay to make upgrades.